stafiprotocol/developer/docs/developlrt/deploy.md

 3. Request StaFi Stack Team for whitelisting your token for security reason

 ### Why LRD Token could not be changed?
-As being the heart of the LRD network, LRD token must be stable, reliable and trustable.
+As being the heart of the LRT network, LRD token must be stable, reliable and trustable.
 Users hold LRD Token as a receipt of staking so it could not be changed.

 ### Rewards Distribution